christophersbarrett/mulberry-wiki/Page-Definitions.md

-Each page in a Mulberry application is displayed using a **page_def** which defines what components will be used to render the page and how they will interact.
+Each page in a Mulberry application is displayed using a **Page Definition** (or as used in the code: **page_def**) which defines what components will be used to render the page and how they will interact.
 Mulberry comes with a set of built in page_defs that you can use, or you can create your own.
 To specify a page_def for a page, add a `page_def` property to the page's YAML header: